 - Building community by bringing people together: We aim to reinforce the experience of community through activities that draw people together around growing, promoting and enjoying local food.
-We believe that safe, easy connecting points are essential to the experience of community and we trust that our activities, such as our market stall in the heart of Walthamstow, act as extra connecting points.
+We believe that safe, easy connecting points are essential to the experience of community and we trust that our activities act as extra connecting points.

 - Encouraging self-reliance & productivity: By sharing and spreading the skills needed for people to produce their own food, we try to encourage self-reliance in both individuals and community.
 In turn, the more local people are involved, the more sustainable a local project like ours!
 And by providing pathways for produce made or grown by members of the community to be distributed to others in the community, we seek to increase the self-reliance, cohesion and productivity of the community as a whole.

 - Building bridges: Because we believe a community cannot thrive when people are left out, we want to reach out to all.
 Through supported volunteering opportunities, we aim to offer a safe space for more vulnerable people to make a valued contribution as well as learn new skills.
 And by supporting community groups in their own space, we try to make growing food more accessible for everyone.